krlaframboise/SmartThings/DeviceTypes/AeonLabsMultifunctionSiren/README.md

 You can execute any of these commands by entering them exactly as shown into one of the fields described above:

-off
+off<br />
-stop
+stop<br />
-on
+on<br />
-play
+play<br />
-siren
+siren<br />
-strobe
+strobe<br />
-both
+both<br />
-beep
+beep<br />
-startBeep
+startBeep<br />
-customBeep1
+customBeep1<br />
-customBeep2
+customBeep2<br />
-customBeep3
+customBeep3<br />
-customBeep4
+customBeep4<br />
-customBeep5
+customBeep5<br />
 customBeep6

 The **customAlarm** command can be used by entering "customAlarm sound, volume, duration".
-The command below will play sound 5 at volume 1 for 60 seconds.
+The command below will play sound 5 at volume 1 for 60 seconds.<br />
     **customAlarm 5, 1, 60**

 The **customBeep** command can be used by entering the 5 parameters without any text.
-The command below will play a 50 millisecond beep using sound 3 at volume 2 and it will do this 5 times with a 1 second pause between each beep.
+The command below will play a 50 millisecond beep using sound 3 at volume 2 and it will do this 5 times with a 1 second pause between each beep.<br />
     **3, 2, 5, 1000, 50**

 The **startCustomBeep** command can be used by entering the 7 parameters without any text.
-The command below performs the customBeep mentioned above at 10 second intervals for 1 minute.
+The command below performs the customBeep mentioned above at 10 second intervals for 1 minute.<br />
     **10, 60, 3, 2, 5, 1000, 50**